Coaching

 Strength

 Power, the product of strength and speed, is the ability to produce force quickly.
-Overcoming one's bodyweight quickly is critical to acceleration, the fundamental element of speed development.
+Overcoming one's bodyweight is critical to acceleration, the fundamental element of speed development.
 General strength is the ability to control one's body and overcome internal resistance.
 Think of it as a combination of strength and coordination.
-This is a critical area of development for young (high school and below) athletes who either lack this type of strength or focus on developing other areas and neglecting this area, at a cost.
-Use general strength for postural stability, a substitute for weight training, endocrine system development, coordination and recovery.
+This is a critical area of development for young (high school and below) athletes who either lack this type of strength or focus on developing other areas and neglect this area, at a cost.
+Use general strength for postural stability, a substitute for weight training, endocrine system development, coordination, and recovery.

 Speed